vaqMAD/TimeMate/README.md

 Back then, I relied heavily on time trackers — both at my previous job to measure time spent on tasks, and for personal motivation while learning to code.

 So I drew inspiration from Toggl.com’s features and built my own API service to tackle the problem hands-on.
-That’s how **TimeMate** was born—a backend project where I could organize my knowledge, learn best practices, and, incidentally, create something that actually works.
+That’s how **TimeMate** was born — a backend project where I could organize my knowledge, learn best practices, and, incidentally, create something that actually works.
 Along the way, I deepened my understanding of:
 - International date/time standards like **`ISO 8601`**
 - Converting between formats (string ↔ Python/Django datetime objects)